PostPCEra/MLDocs/docs/0_Musings.md

 - Facebook :

 ### New Tech stars $100 Billion Club (market cap)
-- Nvidia :
+- Nvidia : GPUs and Embraced ML/DL self-driving cars
-- SalesForce
+- SalesForce : the Original NO-Software Co from 2005
-- Adobe :
+- Adobe : best adopted from PC Era to Cloud era
-- Paypal :
+- Paypal :  libarated from Ebay at right time to expand into rising PAYMENTS scene
 - Netflix : surpased all the old Media comapies Marketcap

 ### Raising stars $20 Billion Club (market cap)
 - Shopify :
 - Atlasian :
 - Dropbox :
+- Twitter :

 #### Ton of new SaaS guys $1 to $5 Billoion club
 - Twillo :